Notes on the Geography of The United Kingdom: London 6: Public Buildings

 Here's the FCO building again, with unidentified heroic figures gazing down on the bronze Clive.
 Scott continues his story: "I was in a terrible state of mental perturbation, but I made up my mind, went straight in for Digby Wyatt's view, bought some costly books on Italian architecture, and set vigorously to work to rub up what, though I had once understood pretty intimately, I had allowed to grow rusty by twenty years' neglect....
 The struggle through which I had fought the matter, step by step, was such as I should never have faced out, had I known what was before me" (p.
 199-200).

 The opposing Treasure Building.
 The Clive statue was moved to this spot in 1916, the year after Gandhi returned to India.
-Clive could almost overhear the discussions about India slipping away.
+Clive must have almost heard the discussions about India slipping away.

 Whitehall is the street running between Parliament and Trafalgar Square.
 Here is the massive facade of the Treasury Building on that side.